In “Brotopia,” sex parties are the least of Silicon Valley’s problems

 EC: San Francisco.
 Napa.
 Malibu.
 Ibiza.
 New York.
 Women entrepreneurs will get invited and they aren’t sure if [the gatherings] will be shady or not.
 They don’t realize what they’re getting themselves into.
 This includes young women who’ve come from other countries and immediately wonder: ‘Is this something that I need to get used to?
 Is this Silicon Valley?’
 You can imagine how alienating that might be for someone new to the U.S.

-TC: We’ve already seen a number of VCs leave their firms, owing to their poor judgment.
+TC: We’ve already seen a number of VCs leave their firms.
 Do you think we’ll see more fallout from these parties?

 EC: People who are part of the scene have told me it has taken a bit of a pause since the excerpt was published.
 But the problem is not just sex parties.
 We all know how much work bleeds into personal life in this industry.
 I’ve talked with female Uber engineers who were routinely invited to strip clubs and bondage clubs in the middle of the day.
 As I recount in the book, I went to the [famous San Francisco strip club] Gold Club and it was packed with tech workers eating lunch.